Judy Canova

-Judy Canova (November 20, 1913 – August 5, 1983), born Juliette Canova (some sources indicate Julietta Canova), was an American comedienne, actress, singer and radio personality who appeared on Broadway and in films.
+Judy Canova (November 20, 1913 – August 5, 1983), born Juliette Canova (some sources indicate Julietta Canova), was an American comedienne, actress, singer, and radio personality who appeared on Broadway and in films.
 She hosted her own eponymous network radio program, a popular series broadcast from 1943 to 1955.

 Biography

 Early career

 Canova was born in Starke, Florida, one of seven siblings, to Joseph Francis Canova, a businessman, and Henrietta E. Canova (née Perry), a singer.
-Canova claimed that her family originated in the Pyrenees mountains of Spain, but other sources indicate that the family may have been from the island of Menorca.
+Canova claimed that her family originated in the Pyrenees of Spain, but other sources indicate that the family may have been from the island of Menorca.

 She began her showbusiness career with a family vaudeville routine, joining her sister Annie and brother Zeke.
 Their performances as the Three Georgia Crackers took them from Florida theaters to the Village Barn, a Manhattan club.
 Canova sang, yodeled and played guitar, and she was typed as a wide-eyed likable country bumpkin, often barefoot and wearing her hair in braids, sometimes topped with a straw hat.
 She was sometimes introduced as the Ozark Nightingale or the Jenny Lind of the Ozarks.

-Stardom: Radio, Broadway, films and recordings
+Stardom: Radio, Broadway, films, and recordings

-Canova's fame began as a teenager when bandleader Rudy Vallée offered her a guest spot on his radio show The Fleischmann Hour.
+Canova's fame began as a teenager, when bandleader Rudy Vallée offered her a guest spot on his radio show The Fleischmann Hour.
 The Canova family performed on the radio often in the 1930s, and they made their Broadway theater debut in the revue Calling All Stars.

 Canova signed with Warner Bros. and appeared in short subjects and minor features before signing with Paramount Pictures for one year.
 After she starred in the 1939 Broadway musical comedy Yokel Boy with Buddy Ebsen, executives at Republic Pictures, with a customer base largely in rural areas, signed Canova in 1940 shortly after the show ended its run.
 Canova quickly became Republic's leading female star, playing country women who typically blundered into trouble in such titles as Scatterbrain (1940), Sis Hopkins (1941) and Joan of Ozark (1942).
 However, Canova did not appear in Republic's film adaptation of Yokel Boy; her role was played by Joan Davis.

-Canova left Republic in 1943 over a salary dispute and signed with Columbia Pictures for three feature films: Louisiana Hayride (1944), Hit the Hay (1945) and Singin' in the Corn (1946).
+Canova left Republic in 1943 over a salary dispute and signed with Columbia Pictures for three feature films: Louisiana Hayride (1944), Hit the Hay (1945), and Singin' in the Corn (1946).
 She returned to Republic in 1951 to star in color comedy features, beginning with Honeychile, until 1955.